Upcoming Labs & Events

 Buy One, Sponsor One: Each full-price registration covers your tuition and also sponsors a complimentary ticket for a living expert—an individual directly impacted by the industry of focus who does not work within it.

 During registration, you may nominate a qualified living expert or designate someone to receive your sponsored ticket.
+Student participants can receive volunteer hours for participation in the program.

-If you’re a living expert, learn more about the Gertrude Jackson Scholarship and Jack Burke Scholarship here.
+If you’re a living impact expert, learn more about and/or apply for a Gertrude Jackson Scholarship (full scholarship) and Jack Burke Scholarship (partial scholarship) below.

-Re/Designing Trust in Action Labs: Media (Journalism)
+Re/Designing Trust in Action Lab: Media & Journalism

 Truth isn’t enough when trust is missing.

-Example Trust Redesign Opportunities in Media (Journalism):
+Example Trust Redesign Opportunities in Media & Journalism:

 Local residents say the newsroom only shows up during crises or crime coverage—and rarely reflects their everyday experiences.